-Every Friday, Saturday and Sunday, you’ll notice the corners playing about a yard away from the wide receiver.
-This is known as press coverage.
+Every Friday, Saturday, and Sunday, you’ll notice the corners playing about a yard away from the wide receiver, known as press coverage.
+What is press coverage?

-Press coverage, otherwise known as bump and run coverage, is a type of coverage that’s often played by aggressive teams.
+Otherwise known as bump and run coverage, press coverage is a type of coverage that’s often played by aggressive teams.

-Press coverage was designed to disrupt the route and the timing of the receiver, in hopes the pass rush can get to the quarterback before he threw it.
+Press coverage was designed to disrupt the route and the receiver’s timing in hopes the pass rush could get to the quarterback before he threw it.
 This technique is often played in cover 0 and cover 1.

-To fully understand press coverage, let’s take a look at the earliest form of press coverage.
-From the NFL Operations Manual…
+To fully understand press coverage, let’s look at the earliest form of press coverage.
+From the NFL Operations Manual:

 Even though some fans think that rules changes always favor the offense, it’s not true.
 Many restrictions affect blocking techniques and other offensive tactics.
 As was noted in a 2012 Competition Committee report, the 1978 illegal contact rule “simply restored the traditional relationship between the receiver and the defender.